mmngreco/scio/github-favs.md

     - stars : 21118

 - html_url : https://github.com/mariusmuja/flann
+    - description : FLANN is a library for performing fast approximate nearest neighbor searches in high dimensional spaces.
+It contains a collection of algorithms we found to work best for nearest neighbor search and a system for automatically choosing the best algorithm and optimum parameters depending on the dataset.
+FLANN is written in C++ and contains bindings for the following languages: C, MATLAB, Python, and Ruby.
     - lang : C++
     - name : mariusmuja/flann
     - stars : 1118
+    - tags : algorithm, knn, fast

 - html_url : https://github.com/OSGeo/proj.4
     - lang : C++